stichtingsem/pilot-phase/Project Team/Meeting-12-March.md

   - The coming two weeks will be needed to connect.
 After these weeks we can start testing

 **After this a discussion started (free format):**

    - Edwin: For Iddink (Edwin) this is too much.
 "We have seen nothing yet"
       - There will be misfits (loose ends)
       - After PoC we only established a common ground to connect and communicatie.
 There is no integration with the backend > It is not a technical platform yet.
-      - Integration in the application landscape is more difficult then the
+      - Integration in the application landscape is more difficult then this phase
-  - Clifton: Been able to collaborate and and build the same things in the same way.
+  - Clifton: Been able to collaborate and build the same things in the same way.
 Technical it's not very difficult, but it's a step
   - Danny: Could have done this (connection to Noordhoff and other partners) without this project
   - Marchien: It's not just these partners.
 It should be the base to connect with other prtners in the private sector
   - Edwin: Services were not needed at this point.
 We should have had more discussion first with members from the technical, functional and financial track first to establish a common ground/base